MarkoCen/GMSandbox/README.md

 ###Setup in 30sec

-Download code from this repository or Bower, then include it on your web page:
+Download code from this repository or `bower install gm-sandbox`, then include it on your web page:
 ```html
 <script type='text/javascript' src='GMSandbox.js'></script>
 ```